 Today, we’re joined by Audible Approved producer Andi Arndt, who takes us through her daily audiobook production checklist.
 When it comes to producing great sounding audiobooks, consistency and attention to detail are key.
 So, take Andi’s ideas to heart, then write up your own checklist and stick to it every time you’re ready for the day’s session.

-Andi’s OCD Pre-Narration Checklist
+Andi’s Pre-Narration Checklist

 Maintaining consistent audio and performance quality is crucial to long-form narration.
 It makes sense, then, to have a consistent approach to each day’s work.
 Every setup is a little different, but here’s what happens in my studio to start the day.